KlausSchaefers/luisa-vue2-starter/README.md

 Try out at https://klausschaefers.github.io/vue-low-code-example/#/

-To lgin use the following credentials:
+To login use the following credentials:
  - email: klaus
  - password: 123